feyeandal/feye.website/data/blog/access_overture_data_using_athena.md

 **So yay!
 You've _“easily”_ accessed recently released data from Overture on AWS and navigated through the cloud database. _Remember, data exploration should be an exciting journey, not a daunting one._**

 Feel free to experiment, analyze, and gain insights from the rich dataset you now have at your fingertips.
 Happy exploring!

+_In case anyone else is interested in exploring the same data, I'm sharing my Google Drive link [here](https://drive.google.com/drive/folders/11iFT4dM-CRtzhJOlrEq9WyFMGtEj1eSH?usp=sharing).
+Check it out if you need the datasets for your own projects.
+I hope this additional resource comes in handy for you!_